Vedat Erenoglu

 Primary purpose Production memory and contract system for AI-assisted software workspaces.
 Markdown/Obsidian-style shared wiki maintained by an LLM agent.
 Temporal context graph engine for AI agents.
 Agent skill that turns a folder of mixed files into a queryable graph/wiki output.

-Source of truth Human contract files plus PostgreSQL durable records with provenance and audit.
+Source of truth Human contract files are reviewed truth.
+Neo4j stores graph memory and reasoning state.
+PostgreSQL stores ledger, audit, document versions, source events, and graph receipts.
 Raw source files and maintained wiki pages.
 Episodes/raw ingested data behind derived temporal graph facts.
 Input folder plus generated graphify-out/ artifacts.

 Human contract files First-class: RULES.md, WORKSPACE_GUIDE.md, project cards, PRDs, AGENTS.md, DESIGN_SYSTEM.md, and ADRs.
 Wiki schema and pages are human-readable, but not a full software contract hierarchy.
 Supports provenance, but does not define software-project contract files as the workflow center.
 Produces graph/wiki outputs, but does not define PRD/rules/design-system contract governance.

-Agent data relationship Agent data is derived from human files and observed code, then stored in PostgreSQL, Neo4j projection, search chunks, context packets, reports, provenance, and audit records.
-It does not create new human-readable intent files.
+Agent data relationship Source ingestion writes Neo4j graph memory and PostgreSQL ledger records from the same source ingestion event.
+Search and context are graph-first.
+Agent data does not create new human-readable intent files.
 The LLM maintains human-readable wiki pages as the durable knowledge layer.
 The graph is the main agent-facing memory structure.
 Generated graph/wiki files are the main agent-facing output.

 Self-describing usage knowledge WORKSPACE_GUIDE.md is initialized and ingested so users can ask agents how workspace-memory works.
 A wiki can document itself, but it is not a built-in product usage memory layer for a software contract system.
 Documentation exists outside the graph unless the adopter ingests it.
 Usage is documented through skill/CLI docs and generated outputs, not a contract-system guide ingested as product knowledge.

-Runtime/database layer PostgreSQL is durable source of record; Neo4j, search, and context are rebuildable projections.
+Runtime/database layer Neo4j is the primary memory and reasoning layer; PostgreSQL is the ledger and operational store.
+Both can serve many workspaces through strict workspace_key scoping.
 Markdown vault/files; no production database source of record.
 Graph backend such as Neo4j, FalkorDB, Kuzu, or Neptune, plus LLM/embedding services.
 Local generated graph files; no Neo4j required, with optional Neo4j export.

-Graph behavior Neo4j projection rebuilt from PostgreSQL; graph is not trusted as source of truth.
+Graph behavior Native Neo4j graph writes happen during ingestion and code validation.
+Reconciliation repairs graph memory by replaying source events, not by deriving graph knowledge from PostgreSQL memory rows.
 Wiki links and Obsidian-style graph navigation.
 Core product is temporal context graph construction and querying.
 Builds a local graph from files and exports visual/queryable artifacts.

-Temporal model Explicit application-owned temporal assertions with status, validity windows, provenance, and supersession.
+Temporal model Neo4j-owned lifecycle assertions with trust status, lifecycle status, validity windows, provenance, RelationshipAssertion nodes, and SUPERSEDES relationships.
 Can preserve history through pages/logs, but no typed temporal assertion model.
 Strong temporal facts with validity windows and historical queries.
 Tracks extracted/inferred/ambiguous edges, but not a software-contract temporal memory model.

-Code-vs-contract validation wm validate-code checks implementation evidence against PRDs, rules, ADRs, design system, and project cards.
+Code-vs-contract validation CLI wm validate-code scans code, writes observed code evidence into Neo4j, and checks requirement-to-code evidence paths against PRDs, rules, ADRs, design system, and project cards.
 Can support wiki-based analysis, but does not provide built-in code-vs-PRD validation.
 Not focused on validating code against human software contracts.
 Extracts code structure and relationships, but does not enforce PRDs or human contract files against implementation evidence.

 Conflict detection wm find-conflicts reports contradictions across human documents in a standard human-resolution format.
 Wiki linting can find stale or inconsistent wiki pages.
 Handles changing facts temporally, but not project-document conflict resolution as a human workflow.
 Reports what it found or inferred, but not a human contract conflict workflow.

-Agent/platform integration CLI, portable AGENTS.md snippet, platform-independent skill reference, read-only MCP/API, and local HTTP.
+Agent/platform integration CLI write workflows, portable AGENTS.md snippet, platform-independent skill reference, read-only MCP/API, and local HTTP.
 Agent-maintained wiki workflow, prompts, and Codex/Claude-style usage.
 Python framework, MCP server, and REST service for graph memory.
 Claude Code skill with broader agent platform notes and local CLI outputs.

-LLM dependency Deterministic core works with LLM disabled; LLM assistance is optional and schema-validated.
+LLM dependency Ingestion requires validated LLM-assisted extraction.
+Deterministic parsing supplies source structure, spans, hashes, and citations only.
 LLM agent is central to maintaining the wiki.
 LLM and embedding providers are central to graph construction/retrieval workflows.
 Claude/LLM extraction is central for docs/images and richer graph creation; code AST extraction can be more deterministic.

 Production readiness Docker runtime, migrations, typed models, tests, config checks, health checks, CI, PostgreSQL, Neo4j, MCP/API.
 Useful as a workspace knowledge vault, but not a typed production runtime.
 Strong graph engine/framework; surrounding product workflow must be built by the adopter.
 Useful generated graph/wiki tool; not a durable governance/runtime system for software contracts.